gundermanc/VSOmniBox/README.md

 ## State of the Project

-This project is 'demoable' but not 'usable' and is unlikely to be maintained.
-Use at your own risk.
+This project is 'demoable' and 'usable' but is not 'dependable'.
+I'm looking for additional contributors to help me bring up the quality and breadth.

 ## Building